Turing551/ICC-Cricket-World-Cup-2019/README.md

   10. West Indies

 In addition, we test our model on 2015 world cup data and measure the accuracy of predictions.
+Refer to Testing with 2015 Cricket World Cup Table.

 ### Training Data